autowarefoundation/autoware.universe/planning/behavior_velocity_intersection_module/README.md

 ## Stuck Vehicle Detection

 If there is any object on the path inside the intersection and at the exit of the intersection (up to `stuck_vehicle.stuck_vehicle_detect_dist`) lane and its velocity is less than the threshold (`stuck_vehicle.stuck_vehicle_velocity_threshold`), the object is regarded as a stuck vehicle.
 If stuck vehicles exist, this module inserts a stopline a certain distance (=`default_stopline_margin`) before the overlapped region with other lanes.
-The stuck vehicle detection area is generated based on the vehicle path, so the stuck vehicle stopline is not inserted if the upstream module generated an avoidance path.
+The stuck vehicle detection area is generated based on the planned path, so the stuck vehicle stopline is not inserted if the upstream module generated an avoidance path.

 ![stuck_vehicle_detection](./docs/stuck-vehicle.drawio.svg)